P7-33/-SWAP-REVOLUTION.COM/README.md

 t.vout[1].scriptPubKey = CScript() << OP_RETURN;

  BOOST_CHECK(!IsStandardTx(CTransaction(t), reason));
-This directory contains integration tests that test bitcoin browser and its utilities in their entirety.
+This directory contains integration tests that test Browser Company.Com and its utilities in their entirety.
 It does not contain unit tests, which can be found in /src/test, /src/wallet/test, etc.

 This directory contains the following sets of tests:

-functional which test the functionality of bitcoin browser) lint which perform various static analysis checks.
+functional which test the functionality of Browser Company.Com) lint which perform various static analysis checks.
 The util tests are run as part of make check target.
 The functional tests and lint scripts can be run as explained in the sections below.

 Running tests locally
-Before tests can be run locally, Bitcoin browser must be built.
+Before tests can be run locally, Browser Company.Com must be built.
 See the building instructions for help.

 Functional tests
 Dependencies